 When students complete their coursework and any exams and the final marks are transferred to the Ministry of Education, normally at the end of June, the Ministry of Education will produce a final transcript showing proof of graduation and send a graduation certificate (the “Dogwood Diploma”) to the school.
 We mail the certificate and final transcript to students in August.

-School leadership and staff are meeting and working daily by distance to collaborate in consultation with regional, provincial and national colleagues and experts to ensure the school is ready to adjust based on changing circumstances.
+School leadership and staff are meeting and working to collaborate in consultation with regional, provincial and national colleagues and experts to ensure the school is ready to adjust based on changing circumstances.

 As an Independent school with many fixed expenses, GNS needs to plan for next year and ensure we have the resources required to deliver an exceptional academic programme and student experience.
-Knowing our enrolment by the end of June is a critical component of our planning; therefore, we will not be allowing deferrals past the June 15 deadline.
+Knowing our enrolment by the end of June is a critical component of our planning; therefore, we will not be allowing deferrals past the June tuition payment deadline.
 The school’s Tuition Refund Plan will apply if notification of withdrawal is provided after June 15.
-As noted above, if a student is unable to arrive for the 2020/2021 school year due to travel restrictions and you decide to withdraw your child from the school, we will provide a full refund of tuition and family boarding fees.
-The registration fees and deposits are non-refundable.
-Deposits can be used towards enrolment in a subsequent year.

 If you decide to withdraw your child from GNS, but you would like to wait until the next academic year, you can defer your enrollment.
 GNS will retain the fees paid and carry them forward.
 If you decide to withdraw your child and do not want to defer your enrollment, the school will provide a full refund of tuition and family boarding fees.
 The registration fees and deposits are non-refundable.
 Deposits can be used towards enrollment in a subsequent year.